thevickypedia/Jarvis/docs/_sources/README.md.txt

 - **SENSITIVITY** - Hot word detection sensitivity.
 Allowed range: [0-1] Defaults to `0.5`
 - **TIMEOUT** - Timeout in seconds until which the listener should wait for speech.
 Defaults to `3`
 - **PHRASE_LIMIT** - Timeout in seconds until which the listener will remain active.
 Defaults to `None`
+- **LIMITED** - Boolean flag to run only the main version of `Jarvis` skipping background processes.
+Defaults to `False` Enforced based on the number of CPU cores.
+- **DEBUG** - Boolean flag to enable debug level for logging.
+Defaults to `False`
 - **RECOGNIZER_SETTINGS** - A JSON object that has with customized speech recognition settings.

     <details>
     <summary><strong><i>Custom settings for speech recognition</i></strong></summary>

     These are customized according to the author's voice pitch.
-    Please use [mic.py](https://github.com/thevickypedia/Jarvis/blob/master/modules/microphone/mic.py) to figure out the suitable values in a trial and error method.
+    Please use [recognizer.py](https://github.com/thevickypedia/Jarvis/blob/master/modules/microphone/recognizer.py) to figure out the suitable values on a trial and error basis.

     > These settings are added (optionally), to avoid the hard coded `PHRASE_LIMIT`
     > <br>